tonimelisma/mail/BACKLOG.md

 * Offline & Sync:
     * **Requirement 5.6 (Data Caching \- Non-Functional):** The app should cache data locally (e.g., using Room database) to improve performance and enable offline access, with clear policies.
         * **Status: Implemented** (Core of OFFLINE.MD plan.
 Detailed policies including configurable cache size limit REQ-CACHE-001 and the advanced, multi-tiered eviction strategy REQ-CACHE-002 are now fully implemented.
 Initial sync duration REQ-INIT-001 is now **Implemented**.
-Foundational work for selective offline download of attachments/bodies REQ-CACHE-003, including user preferences, ViewModel logic for automatic downloads, and UI state display, is now **Implemented** and build is stable.)
+Foundational work for selective offline download of attachments/bodies REQ-CACHE-003, including user preferences, ViewModel logic for automatic downloads, UI state display, and UI polish (retry mechanisms, animated transitions) is now **Fully Implemented** and build is stable.)
     * **Requirement 5.7 (Background Sync \- Functional):** As a user, I want the app to periodically check for new emails and sync changes.
         * **Status: Implemented** (SyncEngine and WorkManager from OFFLINE.MD Phases 1 & 3, refined